 "A kitchen inspired by my love for good food, nature and the animal kingdom.
 Dedicated to making food tasty, fun, healthy and easy.”

 Chef Tanya is a well-known, long-standing, respected figure in the vegan food world.
-She is the founder of the vegan restaurant chain Native Foods that originated in Palm Springs and grew to more than 10 locations across the US.
+She is the founder of the popular and groundbreaking vegan restaurant chain Native Foods that originated in Palm Springs and grew to more than 10 locations across the US.
 She sold the company 11 years ago to focus on animal rescue.
 (Native Foods is still one of the most popular vegan restaurant chains.)
 Luckily for us, Chef Tanya has recently opened Chef Tanya’s Kitchen, a popular gourmet speciality restaurant in Palm Springs.
 Cynthia has partnered with Chef Tanya to create specially-made lunches for Desert Reset participants.
 Get ready to fall in love with plant-based food!

 Plant-Based Health Perks